-The Mineral Licence and Safety Authority, the Ministry of Mineral Resources, the Ministry of Industry, Labour and Trade and the Environmental Agency for Mineral Resource Activities under the Greenland Government is the overall administrative authority for mineral resources including all matters relating to mineral resources, mineral resource activities, use of the subsoil for storage or purposes relating to mineral resource activities, related energy activities, related pipeline activities and other related activities.
+The Mineral Licence and Safety Authority, the Ministry of Mineral Resources, the Ministry of Industry, Labour, Trade and Energy and the Environmental Agency for Mineral Resource Activities under the Greenland Government is the overall administrative authority for mineral resources including all matters relating to mineral resources, mineral resource activities, use of the subsoil for storage or purposes relating to mineral resource activities, related energy activities, related pipeline activities and other related activities.

 The authority considers all such matters on the basis of The Mineral Resources Act and provisions laid down under the Act as well as on the basis of other acts and rules of relevance to mineral resources, mineral resource activities, use of the subsoil for storage or purposes relating to mineral resource activities, related energy activities, related pipeline activities and other related activities unless other acts or rules provide that other authorities must consider the matter.
 The authority is the administrative and competent authority under the other acts and rules with regard to mineral resources, mineral resource activities, use of the subsoil for storage or purposes relating to mineral resource activities, related energy activities, related pipeline activities and other related activities.